I run an accelerator. Here are 4 things startups can learn from rejection

 Are you solving a real problem?
 Are you targeting the right audience for that problem?
 Does your product actually solve it?
 Is the problem painful enough that customers will replace existing and habitual solutions?

 Sometimes founders fall in love with an idea and rush to build it before really verifying that others feel the same way.
 This is an area where investor feedback is most helpful, as every company needs to check all of these boxes to have any chance of success.
-Use investor feedback to critically evaluate your product market fit, and then go find additional evidence that you’ve got it.
-This evidence—in the form of real customers signing up for your product even if it’s in the form of a waitlist—will set your business up for success.
+Use investor feedback to critically evaluate your product-market fit, and then go find additional evidence that you’ve got it.
+This evidence—in the form of real customers signing up for your product even if it’s in the form of a wait-list—will set your business up for success.

 2. Venture capital isn’t the right type of capital.